 There are many contributors to success including research excellence, effective packaging of commercialisation opportunities and highly-trained experts to bridge the gap between academia and industry.
 But the key is expertly managing intellectual property (IP).

-So what exactly is technology transfer and why is IP important?
+What is technology transfer and why is IP important?

-- the blockbuster vaccine Gardasil®
+- the blockbuster cervical cancer vaccine, Gardasil®

 - the Positive Parent Program (Triple P), which over 60,000 practitioners worldwide have been trained to deliver

 - technology used in most of the world's magnetic resonance imaging (MRI) medical diagnostics

 - the discovery of the IP behind the AU$1B Novartis acquisition of Spinifex Pharmaceuticals - one of Australia’s largest biotechnology company acquisitions.